JuliaIO/MAT.jl/README.md

 y: 2
 ```

-Note that when you read the file again, you'll find the `MAT.MatlabStructArray`, which you can convert back to the Dict array with `Array`:
+Note that when you read the file again, you'll find the `MatlabStructArray`, which you can convert back to the Dict array with `Array`:

 ```julia
 julia> sarr = matread("matfile.mat")["struct_array"]